A basic Wi-Fi

 ) and wireless adapter cards

 .
-While good routers and adapters can last for many years, in general you should periodically consider replacing your old equipment.
-Newer network gear can be faster, more reliable or offer better compatibility with your home electronic gadgets.
+While Wi-Fi gear can run for many years before it fails, you should consider replacing older equipment periodically.
+Newer Wi-Fi gear is typically faster, more reliable and offer better compatibility with your home electronic gadgets.

 Some people fail to consider the benefits that more advanced gear like wireless print servers

 can bring to their home.
 Before settling for a bare-bones network setup that supports only a few PCs or phones, research these other types of products also (that can be acquired for very reasonable prices).

 Some homeowners quickly assemble their wireless network only to find that it won't function in certain areas of the residence.
 Others enjoy a working setup at first but find later that their network crashes when a microwave oven or cordless phone is turned on.
 Perhaps even more common, PCs in a basement, attic or corner room may suffer from chronically poor network performance but the homeowner fears attempting to fix it.
 One easy way to address these common Wi-Fi networking issues is to move the wireless router to a better location.

 In most countries, Wi-Fi equipment can transmit signals on any of several different channels

 , similar to televisions.
 Most wireless routers ship with the same default channel numbers, and most homeowners never think about changing this.
 However, if you experience radio interference from a neighbor's router or some other piece of electronic equipment, changing the Wi-Fi channel is often the best way to avoid it.